-All full-time members of the faculty devote substantially all of their professional time and attention to the fulfillment of their professional obligations to Trinity.
-Within this expectation, Trinity also understands that some members of the faculty may have outside employment for personal and professional reasons.
-Such work should not interfere in any way with the faculty member's professional obligations to Trinity; Trinity will not change course schedules to accommodate outside employment, for example.
-Conventional norms among colleges and universities commonly permit outside employment to occur up to the equivalent of one full work day per week; depending on the program and needs of the academic units, individual contracts may provide additional specific guidance on this topic.

-As a corollary, professional norms on outside employment also prohibit the faculty member from holding another full-time faculty position at another college or university.
+All full-time members of the faculty devote substantially all of their professional time and attention to the fulfillment of their professional obligations to Trinity College.
+Within this expectation, Trinity also understands that members of the faculty may have outside employment for personal and professional reasons.
+Such work should not interfere in any way with the faculty member's professional obligations to Trinity College.
+Conventional norms among colleges and universities commonly permit outside employment to occur up to the equivalent of one full work day per week.
+As a corollary, professional norms on outside employment also prohibit the faculty member from holding another full-time faculty position at another college.

-Disclosure of outside employment is a good professional practice that protects both the faculty member and Trinity should any conflicts arise between the faculty member's obligations to Trinity and the outside employment.
-Such disclosure occurs on the faculty inventory forms as part of the annual contract review process.
+Disclosure of outside employment is a good professional practice that protects both the faculty member and Trinity College should any conflicts arise between the faculty member's obligations to Trinity and the outside employment.
+Such disclosure occurs as part of the annual contract review process.